caetano-dev/caetano-dev.github.io/content/posts/patrick-dixon-book/patrick-dixon-book.md

 readingTime = true
 hideComments = false
 +++

-# Quick thoughts on Patrick Dixon's "How AI will change your life"

 These are some of my thoughs (maybe a quick review?) after reading Patrick Dixon's book on AI.